-If you're looking for a crowd-pleasing side dish for your Christmas dinner or brunch, this one is hard to beat.
+If you're looking for a crowd-pleasing side dish for a holiday dinner or brunch, this one is hard to beat.
 It's cheesy, baked potatoes au gratin that you can assemble in advance and then cook up after your turkey, ham, roast or whatever comes out of the oven.
 It's become a holiday staple at our house.

 2 lbs. russet potatoes, peeled and sliced very thin (I use a mandolin for this)